 Arrange the L stick with string long and the R stick with string short.
 Hold the two sticks in horizontal position in left hand.
-Come forward with the two sticks, L and R. The flattened sides of sticks are together and the red lines running along each stick are placed together.
+Come forward with the two sticks, L and R. The flattened sides of sticks are together and the red lines running along each stick are placed together, Figure 18.

 You are now ready to start trick by showing that the cord runs through the ends of the sticks.
-To the audience it appears that the cord runs through from one stick to the other and has a tassel on each end.
+To the audience it appears that the cord runs through from one stick to the other and has a tassel on each end, see Figure 18.

 "Many years ago a celebrated Chinese Magician brought to this country a very peculiar problem with two sticks and a piece of string.
 The string, as you will notice, runs through the ends of the sticks."

 Pull down on string R with right hand.
 As you do so, raise outer ends of sticks.
-This causes weight in L to slide down and thus shortens string L. The two strings must move in unison to give appearance of being connected.
+This causes weight in L to slide down and thus shortens string L. The two strings must move in unison to give appearance of being connected, Figure 19.